 Glucose (a type of sugar) is the body's main energy source, and hormones (such

 as insulin and glucagon) control the level of glucose in the blood.
-Hyperglycemia
+Hypoglycemia occurs

-occurs when the level of glucose in the blood is higher than it should be.
+when the level of glucose in the blood is lower than it should be.

 It's a common problem in people being treated for diabetes.
 People with diabetes